Eating Disorder Therapy

 What are eating disorders?

 Eating disorders can affect people across all ages and do not discriminate based on color, national origin, socioeconomic class, or religion.
 Those with eating disorders represent a wide range of body shapes and sizes.
 It is estimated that in the US alone, 20 million women and 10 million men experience an eating disorder at some point in their lives.
-Date shows that since the start of the Covid-19 pandemic, disordered eating is at an all-time high.
+Data shows that since the start of the COVID-19 pandemic, disordered eating is at an all-time high.
 Hospitalization rates for ailments related to eating disorders have increased and in-patient admission rates have doubled in some rehabilitation centers.

 An eating disorder is an unhealthy obsession with weight and body image.
 It manifests as a way to exert control and manage underlying anxiety.
 Some of the ways eating disorders can present are a binge/purge cycle, exercise obsession, an inability to control the intake of food, and avoidance of food - including particular types or textures of foods.
 Based on research, it is shown that eating disorders stem from a variety of biological, social, and psychological factors.